-Further, your Company reinforces responsibilities on all its employees, including key employees, of observing high standards of Corporate Governance through the Company's "Worldwide Business Conduct Manual" ("WBCM") which sets forth management's commitment to conduct its business affairs with high ethical standards.
-This Manual describes the Company's "Worldwide Business Conduct Standards".
+Your Company reinforces responsibilities of observing high standards of Corporate Governance on all its employees through the Company's "Worldwide Business Conduct Manual" ("WBCM") which sets forth management's commitment to conduct its business affairs with high ethical standards.
+This Manual describes the Company's Business Conduct Standards.
 These standards flow from the following core values of the Company:

-- Treat the Company's assets as you would treat your own; - Behave with the Company's long term success in mind: - Always do the right thing; and - Operate within the letter and spirit of law.
+- Treat the Company's assets as you would treat your own; - Behave with the Company's long term success in mind; - Always do the right thing; and - Operate within the letter and spirit of law.

-The WBCM also details the policy statements, operating policies / procedures / practices and Internal Controls being followed by the Company with specific emphasis on ethical behaviour of employees, compliance with all applicable laws in letter and spirit, ensuring accuracy of books and records, maintaining confidentiality of corporate data, avoidance of conflict of interest, fair dealings, fair competition, following best practices for safety and health of Company personnel, environmental protection, trading in securities and a host of special legal issues.
+The WBCM also details the policy statements, operating policies, procedures, practices and Internal Controls being followed by the Company with specific emphasis on ethical behaviour of employees, compliance with all applicable laws in letter and spirit, ensuring accuracy of books and records, maintaining confidentiality of corporate data, avoidance of conflict of interest, fair dealings, fair competition, fair employment practices, diversity and inclusion and environmental protection.